Be part of the department that works to protect, support and develop NSW primary industries, mining sector and regional communities.

 - Participate industry engagement via involvement in Standards Committees, Industry Forums and Seminars.

 Whilst mine site experience is not essential, previous employment in an electrical engineering role, with either project management or supervisory level experience within the mining industry would be ideal.
+The role will draw upon your exceptional negotiating and influencing skills as well as your demonstrated ability to build and maintain relationships of confidence with operators and workers.
+You will also have a firm understanding of best practice approaches and solutions given the variety of legislative requirements and rapid changes in technology.

 As well as the above, you’ll also need electrical engineering qualifications as well as sound knowledge of and experience in: